-The new DVDs from Network
+The UK DVDs from Network

-Seasons 4 & 5 and Thomas & Sarah box set reviews
+Seasons Four, Five and Thomas & Sarah

 This set maintains the high quality of the Network releases, and there is really very little extra to add to the reviews of earlier sets.
-Picture quality is fine and is consistent across the episodes1 (in fact, the Season 1 box set - with its nasty cross-colour noise - is now looking rather the poor relation in regards to the picture quality).
+Picture quality is fine and is consistent across the episodes1 (in fact, the Season One box set – with its nasty cross-colour noise – is now looking rather the poor relation in regards to the picture quality).

 The penultimate part of Stephen La Rivière's documentary project is again at the centre of the extras.
 With the ever-youthful Lesley-Anne Down joining the usual interviewees, we hear about the trials and tribulations of the making of the emotional Great War season of UpDown.
 There's some great detail about the massive location sequence done at Marylebone station for Woman shall not Weep, and we learn that the entire shoot was completed in only one day – modern directors please take note!